 This work is different from other studies done on the Islamic labour relations system in many ways.
 It is a non-comparative study; it does not compare Islamic labour provisions with other systems in the world and try to prove that Islam is the best system to follow.
 As explained by Bayat (1992), most of the literature on the subject is “an undeclared argument against Marxism”.
 There has always been an attempt to compare Islamic economic teachings with those of capitalist and socialist systems.
 This book presents the Islamic system of labour law as it is, without trying to Islamicize current and modern workers’ rights provisions.
 It also does not claim that the Quran and Sunnah, the primary sources of Islamic lawmaking, have explained and resolved every workplace problem.
 These are not (and never were) labour codes; instead, these are believed to be the codes of life.
 Various matters have been discussed in these sources in general terms, and most of the time, rules have been derived from these general provisions.
 The inferences from the Quran and Sunnah are based on our own interpretations, and we do not in any way claim these to be the only acceptable view.
 Any mistake in inference or interpretation of the verses of the Quran or excerpts from hadith is solely ours.

 The current work is structured as follows.
-Chapter 2 identiﬁes sources of lawmaking in Islam as well as the role of government in employment relations and the critical institution of “Hisbah,” or oversight of compliance with Islamic teachings.
-Chapter 3 discusses rights and responsibilities at work and provides extensive citations from the Quran and hadith relating to labour and employment issues.
-Chapter 4 presents a comprehensive Islamic Labour Code, based on the teachings of Quran and Sunnah, with detailed provisions on substantive labour rights.
+Section 2 identiﬁes sources of lawmaking in Islam as well as the role of government in employment relations and the critical institution of “Hisbah”, or oversight of compliance with Islamic teachings.
+Section 3 discusses rights and responsibilities at work and provides extensive citations from the Quran and hadith relating to labour and employment issues.
+Section 4 presents a comprehensive Islamic Labour Code, based on the teachings of Quran and Sunnah, with detailed provisions on substantive labour rights.

 Though a work in progress, it is designed as a legal document, ready for use and adaptation by Governments.
 It can also be used by trade unions and other rights-based organizations to advocate for legislative and institutional reforms in labour-related matters in the light of Islamic teachings.
 Similarly, it can be used by progressive enterprises, aiming to embed Islamic teachings in their organizational policies and cultures.
 The ultimate aim of this work is to raise awareness among the masses, especially the practitioners of labour law, industrial relations, human resources as well as those working with the legislative bodies, about Islamic injunctions on individual and collective employment relations.
 While rooted in Islamic teachings, the work does not claim any religious sanctification and is well aware of its limitations.